Note 1 – Summary of Significant Accounting Policies

 Years

-Lessee: The (city/county/district) is a lessee for noncancelable leases.
-The (city/county/district) recognizes a lease liability and an intangible right-to-use lease asset in the government-wide and proprietary fund financial statements.
-The (city/county/district) recognizes lease liabilities with an initial, individual value of $_______ or more.
+Lessee/SBITA: The (city/county/district) recognizes a lease/SBITA liability and an intangible right-to-use lease/SBITA asset in the government-wide and proprietary fund financial statements.
+The (city/county/district) recognizes lease/SBITA liabilities with an initial, individual value of $_______ or more.

-Governmental funds recognize a capital outlay and other financing source at the commencement of a new lease.
-Lease payments in governmental funds are reported as debt service principal and debt service interest expenditures.
+Governmental funds recognize a capital outlay and other financing source at the commencement of a new lease/SBITA.
+Lease/SBITA payments in governmental funds are reported as debt service principal and debt service interest expenditures.

-• The (city/county/district) uses the interest rate charged by the lessor as the discount rate.
-When the interest rate charged by the lessor is not provided, the (city/county/district) generally uses its incremental borrowing rate as the discount rate for leases.
+The (city/county/district) uses the interest rate charged by the lessor/vendor as the discount rate.
+When the interest rate charged by the lessor/vendor is not provided, the (city/county/district) generally uses its incremental borrowing rate as the discount rate (or describe how the discount rate is determined if a different method is used).

-Lessor: The (city/county/district) is a lessor for noncancelable leases.
-The (city/county/district) recognizes a lease receivable and a deferred inflow of resources in the government‐wide and fund financial statements.
+Lessor: The (city/county/district) recognizes a lease receivable and a deferred inflow of resources in the government‐wide and fund financial statements.

-• The (city/county/district) uses its estimated incremental borrowing rate as the discount rate for leases.
+The (city/county/district) uses its estimated incremental borrowing rate as the discount rate for leases (or describe how the discount rate is determined if a different method is used).

 Compensated absences are absences for which employees will be paid, such as vacation (and sick) leave.
-All vacation and sick pay is accrued when incurred in the government-wide, proprietary, and fiduciary fund financial statements.
+All vacation and sick pay is accrued when incurred in the government-wide and proprietary fund financial statements.

 Vacation pay, which may be accumulated up to (maximum days or weeks), is payable upon resignation, retirement or death.